lucasfriedrichh/lucasfriedrichh/README.md

 ### Hello there 👋

-Currently, I work in web development at the Software Factory, which is an extension project at the University of Passo Fundo.
+Currently, I work in web development at Fabrica de Software, which is an extension project at the University of Passo Fundo.
 This is the university where I am currently pursuing my undergraduate degree.

 - :closed_book: I have experience in web development, primarily in the back-end stack, using Java and PHP.
 My focus is on creating new features and performing maintenance within the project to which I am assigned.
 I'm passionate about the field of data science.
 I am involved in voluntary research with the Mosaico Group, also based at UPF (University of Passo Fundo).